cpeluso/optical/README.md

 * Schedulable meetings must be longer than a given time T expressed in minutes
 * Meetings must be scheduled only inside the working hours interval

+## Notes
+Feel free to send comments, use parts of this code and send pull requests.